rinogrego/Indonesian-Sentiment-Analysis-with-Flask/README.md

-# Indonesian Text Sentiment Analysis with Flask
+# Indonesian Text Sentiment Analysis Deployment with Flask

 Deployment of Text Sentiment Analysis in Bahasa Indonesia with Flask as a website and an API.

 ## Model

-The model was trained on 4000 text data (that I manually labeled) in Indonesian language from the reviews of an ecommerce in Indonesia with training and validation split ratio of 80:20.
+The model was trained with Keras on 4000 text data (that I manually labeled) in Indonesian language from the reviews of an ecommerce in Indonesia with training and validation split ratio of 80:20.
 The bert model that is used is [indobert](https://huggingface.co/indobenchmark/indobert-lite-large-p2/) for both the tokenizer and the model which have vocab_size of 30000 words.

 ## Sentiments